 - For Working Student, you’ll need to work at any part-time job 15 times.
 It doesn’t have to be the same one 15 times, either.
 Working a few shifts of a part-time job is required to complete certain Mementos requests.
 For shifts that aren’t required, though, feel free to reload your game over and over until you unlock the award!

 - Legend of the Dragon Fist unfortunately cannot be save scummed.
-You’ll need to continuously visit the gym in Shibuya until the protagonist trains against the dummy.
+You’ll need to continuously visit the gym in Shibuya until the protagonist decides to train against the dummy.
 This is a progression-based event, so try your best to make some time for the gym every once in a while.

 - World-Class Launderer requires that you wash 10 pieces of sooty equipment at the laundromat in Yongen-Jaya.
 You can’t call Kawakami to wash these for you; you must wash them yourself.
 Save scumming is your friend here!

 - A Master Loves His Maids is simple — spend time at the maid café in Akihabara four separate times.
 You can reload your save file for this if you want, as there isn’t much of a point in spending time at the maid café otherwise.

 - Angler is probably the most time-consuming award in this category, because you need to accumulate 100,000 points at the fishing pond in Ichigaya.

 - The best time to fish is at night, and it’s best to avoid save scumming (that takes much longer).
 As you visit the fishing pond, you’ll earn points, which you can use to purchase better bait and fishing equipment for the next session.
 You can also buy an upgraded fishing rod from a sports shop in Shibuya’s Underground Mall.